ashamnx/xiara-mongo/README.md

 # @xiara/mongo
-Advanced MongoDB ODM typescript based for Node.js.
-With all core features supported.
+Xiara/Mongo is a MongoDB ODM written entirely in typescript.
+It is based on mongo-node driver and aim's to support the latest features available in mongo.
+This is an object modeling tool designed to work in asynchronous environments.

-## WHY
+## WHY?!
 All the avilable libraries & frameworks require you to create an Interface and on top of that to create the definition of the model.
 Or they are low with features, performance or are not documented properly and out-dated.